 At lower elevations and closer to Lake Tahoe, many flowers bloomed only a couple of weeks behind their usual schedule.
-However, in the higher elevations like Carson Pass, I was still finding in full bloom Marsh Marigold and Spreading Phlox in late August (which typically blooms in April or May).
+However, in the higher elevations I was still finding in full bloom Marsh Marigold and Spreading Phlox in late August.
+Both of those typically bloom in April or May.

 Read Two Factors that Determine Peak Bloom Times for Sierra Nevada Wildflowers at Lake Tahoe for more discussion of elevation and snow levels.

-The bottom line is that if you’re planning to find Lake Tahoe wildflowers, do some research to determine the current state of the snowpack.
+So if you’re planning to find Lake Tahoe wildflowers, do some research to determine the current state of the snowpack.
 This information won’t necessarily be easy to find.
 Once winter is over, nobody really publishes current information about the snowpack.
 So, your best bet may be to ask the question in the comments below.
 Or you could send me a message via the contact box (sidebar).

 Once summer officially arrives, keep track of where water is still present.
 For example, the lakes, ponds, marshes, and rivers.
 These wetter locations generally yield wildflowers longer into the summer than drier trails that lead you the tops of peaks.

 This isn’t to say that wildflowers and other plant life doesn’t grow in drier and higher locations.
 You just might not find as many varieties in that terrain.
 You may also have to look a little closer, as well.
 Species tend to get sun-bleached and parched at those higher elevations.
 Essentially, they blend into the landscape.

 Channeling OCD and Addictive Behavior into a Positive Endeavor

 Getting back to the rabbit hole that was 2019…

-As you might imagine, the project focuses on finding and identifying as many species of wildflowers during the calendar year.
+The project focuses on finding and identifying as many species of wildflowers during the calendar year.
 Trees, bushes, and other plant life are also included in this fun competition.
 In essence, the wildflower hunt is much like a Big Year for birders.